 Competence matters.
 Training in law, de-escalation, evidence, communication, crisis response, force, bias, trauma, and constitutional limits can reduce harm.
 But training without accountability becomes decoration.
 Hiring, supervision, discipline, promotion, and culture all shape enforcement.

 Discretion must be bounded.
 Officers and enforcers decide where to focus attention, when to warn, when to cite, when to arrest, when to use force, and when to call for help.
 Discretion can humanize law.
 It can also become favoritism, discrimination, or laziness.
-Reviewable reasons are essential.
+Reviewable reasons are necessary.

 Community trust is not public relations.
 Trust grows when people experience competent protection, honest communication, lawful restraint, fair treatment, and accountability for misconduct.
 Trust weakens when victims are ignored, innocent people are humiliated, force is hidden, or political pressure drives enforcement.